-13. When obtaining an understanding of the entity and its environment, including the entity's internal control, as required by ISA (Ireland) 315, the auditor shall obtain an understanding of the following matters related to the entity's accounting estimates.
-The auditor's procedures to obtain the understanding shall be performed to the extent necessary to provide an appropriate basis for the identification and assessment of risks of material misstatement at the financial statement and assertion levels.
+13. When obtaining an understanding of the entity and its environment, the applicable financial reporting framework and the entity's system of internal control, as required by ISA (Ireland) 315 (Revised October 2020),7 the auditor shall obtain an understanding of the following matters related to the entity's accounting estimates.
+The auditor's procedures to obtain the understanding shall be performed to the extent necessary to obtain audit evidence that provides an appropriate basis for the identification and assessment of risks of material misstatement at the financial statement and assertion levels.
 (Ref: Para.
 A19-A22)